B2B Marketing Strategies: How to Create One + 9 Top Tactics

 Compared to other lead generation methods, email marketing generates 50 percent more sales.
-That’s why it’s one of the best B2B digital marketing strategies, boasting use by more than 75 percent of B2B marketers.
+That’s why it’s one of the best marketing strategies for the business-to-business market, boasting use by more than 75 percent of B2B marketers.

 With email marketing, your business can create customized campaigns for specific types of leads.
 For example, if your company offers more than one service, you might create separate email campaigns for leads interested in each service.

 This segmentation allows your team to create personalized emails, which can have a tremendous effect on your email marketing campaign’s performance.
 To demonstrate, studies have shown that email personalization can increase conversions by 10 percent.